 also a Wimmera representative on the Victorian Landcare Council.

-Peter and Christine Forster are partners in an 800ha wool and prime lamb family property south of Ararat.
+Peter and Christine Forster are partners in a 550ha cropping and grazing property south of Ararat.

-They have undertaken extensive landcare work protecting and enhancing the Hopkins River and Captains Creek as well as grassy woodlands in the Bullock Hills.
+They have undertaken extensive “landcare” work protecting and enhancing the Hopkins River and Captains Creek as well as grassy woodlands in the Bullock Hills.
 The farm has Land for Wildlife status.
 Some 20% of the farm has been fenced and revegetated, including all riparian zones.
-They are currently planning an increase in native vegetation cover on more marginal granite country to provide carbon offsets under the Carbon Farming Initiative.
+They are continuing to improve native vegetation cover on more marginal granite country to provide biodiversity, carbon sequestration and salinity benefits to the Upper Hopkins and Wimmera Catchments and associated Hopkins and Wimmera Rivers.

-They belong to, and are actively involved in, several rural-residential and rural landcare groups: Ararat Landcare Group, Upper Hopkins Land Management Group and Ararat Regional Biolinks Group.
+They belong to, and are actively involved in, several conservation and rural landcare groups including ANGAIR, Ararat Landcare Group (Peter is a life member) and the Upper Hopkins Land Management Group.

 They are also involved in catchment management issues at other levels and have a long standing interest in rural and regional development.